 Swedish driver Reine Wisell joined Team Lotus for the 1970 US Grand Prix in unhappy circumstances.
 Jochen Rindt had been killed while driving for the team at the Italian Grand Prix meeting just a month previously.
 With Rindt gone and John Miles leaving the team as a result of the tragedy, Wisell stepped into the latter’s seat for the US race at Watkins Glen.
 Wisell finished third in his maiden race, scoring the only podium of his five-season career.
 He’d remain at Team Lotus for the following season, where he picked up nine more points, but failed to score at all in his last three years in the sport.

 American racer Mark Donohue made his F1 debut at the 1971 Canadian Grand Prix for the Penske team.
 The race was held in terrible conditions, with heavy rain making the track treacherous.
 That didn’t stop Donohue, though.
 He was running in third when the race was stopped after 64 laps, becoming the first ever F1 race to be red-flagged.
 It was Donohue’s only top three finish in his F1 career, which was ended by a fatal accident at the 1975 Austrian Grand Prix weekend.

 A gap of 43 years separates the first and only podium finishes for Mark Donohue and Kevin Magnussen.
 Magnussen made his first F1 appearance at the 2014 Australian Grand Prix, where he finished third for McLaren.
 He was eventually given the runner-up spot following Daniel Ricciardo’s disqualification from the event.
-Magnussen, who now races for the Haas team, is yet to pick up another top three finish in his career.
-He’s finished a best of fifth three times since then, at the 2014 Russian Grand Prix, and the 2018 Bahrain and Austrian Grands Prix.
+Magnussen, who went on to race for Renault and Haas, never picked up another top three finish in his career.
+He finished a best of fifth three times since then, at the 2014 Russian Grand Prix, and the 2018 Bahrain and Austrian Grands Prix.